juju001010/activity-3/README.md

 # Good day!
+I am Marjori Javier from 3306
-This is an activity for IT 332 - Integrative Programming and Technologies Here is the activity link https://github.com/marjorijavier/activity-3
+This resperatory is for activity 3 of IT 332 - Integrative Programming and Technologies

-Let's gooo!!
+Let's gooo and keep learning!!